AlvaLind/project-5-silver-sands/TESTING.md

 ### Python Validation

 No warnings or errors were found when the python code was passed through [Code institutes Python Linter validation tool](https://pep8ci.herokuapp.com/).
 According to the reports, the code is [Pep 8-compliant](https://legacy.python.org/dev/peps/pep-0008/).
 This checking was done manually by copying python code and pasting it into the validator.

+Pasting in each of the python files within the project ultimately rendered the same results/report.
+[Click here](documentation/testing/py_checks/py-checks-checkout-views.png) to see the results from pasting in the checkout apps views.py file, returning a result of 'All clear, no errors found'.
+As mentioned this same method and results were followed for all python files within the project including all views, forms and models.

 ### Lighthouse validation